Vsevolod Merkulov: Transfer to Moscow

 Merkulov interrogated Yefim Yevdokimov, an associate of Yezhov who had been under arrest for five months but had refused to cooperate.
 On 13 April 1939, Yevdokimov broke down and 'confessed' to being part of the 'Yezhov conspiracy'.
 At his trial, he said that he had confessed because he could not stand the pain of being beaten on his heels.

 In February 1941, the NKVD was divided in two, and Merkulov was appointed Chairman of the NKGB.
 On 21 July 1941, his department was merged again with the NKVD, with Merkulov was Deputy People's Commissar, under Beria.
 On 20 July 1943, two departments were separated again, and Merkulov was again head of the NKGB.

 War time

 In September 1939, following the pact between the USSR and Nazi Germany, Merkulov was sent to Ukraine to supervise the incorporation of territory seized from Poland.
 On 28 September, he reported to Beria that 1,923 people had been arrested, most of whom were accused of being Ukrainian nationalists.
 When almost 22,000 Polish officers were executed in the famous Katyn massacre in spring 1940, Merkulov headed the 'troika' who signed off the death sentences.
-Before it began, he visited the Belorussian soviet republic (Belarus) on 5 March, to check on progress in rounding up Poles trapped in the western part of the republic recently seized from Poland.
+Before it began, he visited the Belorussian Soviet Socialist Republic on 5 March, to check on progress in rounding up Poles trapped in the western part of the republic recently seized from Poland.